ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

  * **Text area**: A property key with a multi-line value.
  * **Secure**: A property key with a single-line value that is secured with AES-128 encryption.
 This value is displayed by using the asterisk character.

  You can access these properties in your Tekton pipeline resources.
-For example, to access the `API_KEY` property, type `$(params.API_KEY)`.
- {: tip}
+For more information about these properties, see [Tekton Pipelines environment and resources](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines).

 1. Click **Save** and then **Close**.

 ## Viewing the {{site.data.keyword.deliverypipeline}} for Tekton dashboard
 {: #view_tekton_dashboard}

 The Tekton {{site.data.keyword.deliverypipeline}} dashboard displays an empty table until at least one Tekton pipeline runs.
-After Tekton pipeline runs occur (either manually or as the result of external Git events), the table lists those runs, their status, and the last updated time of the run definition.
+After Tekton pipeline runs occur (either manually or as the result of external events), the table lists those runs and related information such as status and run trigger, and the last updated time of the run definition.

 Pipeline runs can be in any of the following states:

-* **Pending**: The `PipelineRun` definition is queued and waiting to run.
+* **Pending**: `PipelineRun` is requested.
-* **Running**: The `PipelineRun` definition is running in the cluster.
+* **Running**: `PipelineRun` is running on the cluster.
-* **Succeeded**: The `PipelineRun` definition successfully completed in the cluster.
+* **Succeeded**: `PipelineRun` successfully completed on the cluster.
-* **Failed**: The `PipelineRun` definition run failed.
+* **Failed**: `PipelineRun` failed.
 Review the log file for the run to determine the cause.
+* **Queued**: `PipelineRun` is accepted for processing and runs when worker capacity is available.
+* **Waiting**: `PipelineRun` is waiting to be queued.
+* **Cancelled**: `PipelineRun` was cancelled by the system or by the user.
+The system cancels `PipelineRun` when the number of waiting runs exceeds the allowed limit.
+* **Error**: `PipelineRun` contains errors that prevented it from being applied on the cluster.
+For more information about the cause of the error, see the run details.

 For detailed information about a selected run, click any row in the table.
 You view the `Task` definition and the steps in each `PipelineRun` definition.
 You can also view the status, logs, and details of each `Task` definition and step, and the overall status of the `PipelineRun` definition.